 How To Treat An Infected Tragus Piercing

-This is an important section, because what most people instinctively do upon learning they have an infection is not the right response when you develop an infected tragus piercing.
+What most people instinctively do upon learning they have an infection is not the right response.
 What is this instinctive action?
 Taking out your jewelry.

 It may seem like taking out your jewelry is a good idea when you’ve developed an infected piercing, but if your piercing is fresh, this can allow it to close up.